Rockefeller Foundation: Public health

 While the Rockefeller doctors working in tropical locales such as Mexico emphasized scientific neutrality, they had political and economic aims to promote the value of public health to improve American relations with the host country.
 Although they claimed the banner of public health and humanitarian medicine, they often engaged with politics and business interests.
 Rhoads was involved in a racism whitewashing scandal in the 1930s during which he joked about injecting cancer cells into Puerto Rican patients, inspiring Puerto Rican nationalist and anti-colonialist leader Pedro Albizu Campos.
 Noguchi was also involved in an unethical human experimentation scandal.
 Susan Lederer, Elizabeth Fee, and Jay Katz are among the modern scholars who have researched this period.
 Researchers with the foundation including Noguchi developed the vaccine to prevent yellow fever.
 Rhoads later became a significant cancer researcher and director of Memorial Sloan-Kettering, though his eponymous award for oncological excellence was renamed after the scandal reemerged.

 During the late-1920s, the Rockefeller Foundation created the Medical Sciences Division, which emerged from the former Division of Medical Education.
-The division was led by Dr. Richard M. Pearce until his death in 1930, to which Alan Gregg succeeded him until 1945.
+The division was led by Richard M. Pearce until his death in 1930, to which Alan Gregg succeeded him until 1945.
 During this period, the Division of Medical Sciences made contributions to research across several fields of psychiatry.
 In 1935 the foundation granted $100000 to the Institute for Psychoanalysis in Chicago.
 This grant was renewed in 1938, with payments extending into the early-1940s.
 This division funded women's contraception and the human reproductive system in general, but also was involved in funding controversial eugenics research.
-Other funding went into endocrinology departments in American universities, human heredity, mammalian biology, human physiology and anatomy, psychology, and the studies of human sexual behavior by Dr. Alfred Kinsey.
+Other funding went into endocrinology departments in American universities, human heredity, mammalian biology, human physiology and anatomy, psychology, and the studies of human sexual behavior by Alfred Kinsey.

 In the interwar years, the foundation funded public health, nursing, and social work in Eastern and Central Europe.

 In 1950, the foundation expanded their international program of virus research, establishing field laboratories in Poona, India, Trinidad, Belém, Brazil, Johannesburg, South Africa, Cairo, Egypt, Ibadan, Nigeria, and Cali, Colombia, among others.
 The foundation funded research into the identification of human viruses, techniques for virus identification, and arthropod-borne viruses.

 Bristol-Myers Squibb, Johns Hopkins University and the Rockefeller Foundation are currently the subject of a $1 billion lawsuit from Guatemala for "roles in a 1940s U.S. government experiment that infected hundreds of Guatemalans with syphilis".
 A previous suit against the United States government was dismissed in 2011 for the Guatemala syphilis experiments when a judge determined that the U.S. government could not be held liable for actions committed outside of the U.S.

 An experiment was conducted by Vanderbilt University in the 1940s where they gave 800 pregnant women radioactive iron, 751 of which were pills, without their consent.
 In a 1969 article published in the American Journal of Epidemiology, it was estimated that three children had died from the experiment.